crdelapazz/More-HTML-Email-Snippets/README.md

 # More HTML Email Snippets

+More snippets for faster HTML email coding.
+Including `preheader table cells`, `VML buttons`, `VML background` and more.

+These snippets have incorporated coding techniques that focus on creating non-responsive emails with least quirks possible. *But*, it doesn't mean you can't use it for responsive emails, it may just lack few more codes to fit your coding style.
+(E.g. it has no `MSO conditionals` on each table/column unlike the [hybrid fluid method](http://webdesign.tutsplus.com/tutorials/creating-a-future-proof-responsive-email-without-media-queries--cms-23919).)

-Snippets for faster HTML Email coding.
-The main aim of the coding convention followed is to code **non-responsive emails with least quirks possible**.
-This is specialized for *Straight Arrow Corporation's LexisNexis UK team*.
+This was specialized for *Straight Arrow Corporation's LexisNexis UK team*.
 You might find it useful yourself.

-### Snippets
+## Snippets

-To use a snippet, type the trigger codes (listed below) then hit `tab` or `ctrl + enter`.
+To use a snippet, type the trigger codes (listed below in bold) then hit `tab` or `ctrl + enter`.
-*Remember, you can press `tab` / `shift + tab` for speedy navigation from one part of the code to another.*
+*Remember*, you can press `tab` / `shift + tab` for speedy navigation from one part of the code to another.

-- **ehtml** HTML Email Template
+**ehtml** — HTML Email Template
 ```
 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Transitional //EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-transitional.dtd">
 <html xmlns="http://www.w3.org/1999/xhtml">